intel/neural-compressor/docs/source/quantization_weight_only.md

 ## WOQ Algorithms Tuning

-To find the best algorithm, users can omit specifying a particular algorithm.
-In comparison to setting a specific algorithm, this tuning process will traverse through a set of pre-defined WOQ configurations and identify the optimal one with the best result.
-Users can specify a list of candidate configurations or get our pre-defined configurations.
+To find the best algorithm, users can leverage the `autotune` feature to explore a set of configurations.
+It automatically searches for the optimal one with the best result.
+Users have the option to specify their own list of potential configurations or utilize the pre-defined configuration set.

 **Pre-defined configurations**